mgildea87/CVRCseq/README.md

 		sample_file: Where to locate the samples_info.tab file (default config/samples_info.tab)
 		workflow: name of workflow being used
 		genome: location of indexed genome.
-			1. For RNAseq_PE or RNAseq_SE - star 2.7.7a index
+			1. For RNAseq_PE, RNAseq_SE, or sRNAseq_SE - star 2.7.7a index
 			2. For HISAT2 workflows - HISAT2 index
 			3. For ChIPseq/CUT-RUN/ATACseq - bowtie2 index
 		GTF: location of .gtf file